-Are you thinking of buying a new home?
-Record low mortgage rates are motivating everyone from first-time buyers to downsizing retirees to consider a home purchase.
+Are you thinking of buying a new affordable home?
+We have researched and compiled a list of the top 10 most affordable states for you to buy a house in 2024.
+Nowadays, record low mortgage rates are motivating everyone from first-time buyers to downsizing retirees to consider a home purchase.
 Lifestyle changes brought on by the pandemic – such as working from home and the need for more space during lockdowns – are also prompting home shoppers to consider leaving their current home city or state.

 In September 2020, the median existing-home price in the U.S. was $311,800, nearly 15% more than September 2019, according to the National Association of Realtors (NAR).
 Experts say low inventory is making it a seller’s market.
 Total housing inventory at the end of September 2020 was 1.47 million units, down 19.2% from the previous September’s 1.82 million units, according to the NAR.

 If you have the flexibility to move anywhere in the U.S., where could you buy the cheapest home?
 After examining data from Zillow and World Population Review, we think you’ll be narrowing down your search to the South and the Midwest.

 Nicknamed the Mountain State, West Virginia is known for its low cost of living and its breathtaking natural scenery.
 The state sits in the Appalachian Mountain range, and there are many opportunities for hiking, mountain biking, skiing, whitewater rafting, and fly fishing.
 West Virginia has a humid subtropical climate with warm summers and cold winters.

 The state population is just over 1.8 million, making it the 38th-most populated state in the U.S. West Virginia is second only to Wyoming in producing coal, and natural resources and tourism are two of the biggest industries for jobs.